Moors-Code/Fragment-sequencing/README.md

 2.5.3.2.CellPHoneDB_veins.sh: This part executes CellPhoneDB analysis of input files generated in 2.5.3.1.

-2.6.1.Liver_metastatic_distance_classification.R: This part groups spheres into proximal and distal areas to metastatic sites.
+2.6.1.Liver_metastatic_distance_classification.R: This part groups fragments into proximal and distal areas to metastatic sites.

 2.6.2.Liver_cell_type_abundance_mets_distance.R: This part compares cell type abundances of proximal and distal areas.